Eric Crouch: College statistics

-Professional football
+Professional career

 NFL and NFL Europe

 Crouch was initially drafted by the St. Louis Rams of the NFL as a wide receiver, but still wanted to play quarterback.
 Crouch, however, was seen by NFL teams as being too short to play quarterback.
-His athleticism was seen as better suited for playing wideout, but a hard tackle by a defensive player caused him to have 150cc of blood drained from his leg.
-Because of the injury, Crouch left the team before playing a game.
+His athleticism was seen as better suited for playing wideout.
+However, he suffered an injury to his leg that involved a huge buildup of blood that saw him drained twice and months of recovery.
+Crouch did not travel with the team to the season opener against the Denver Broncos on September 8.
+On September 10, Rams head coach Mike Martz stated that Crouch was still "light years away from playing."
+Crouch retired from football on September 11, 2002.
+In 2009, Crouch denied that he refused to play wide receiver when it came to leaving the Rams.
+He was waived by the Rams on April 18, 2003.

+Crouch was claimed off waivers by the Green Bay Packers on April 23, 2003, as a kick returner and quarterback.
+He retired again on July 21, 2003.
+In March 2004, he was reactivated by the Packers to try out for the team at free safety.
+Crouch was released on June 2, 2004.

 Crouch signed with the Kansas City Chiefs in January 2005, and was allocated to the Hamburg Sea Devils of NFL Europe.
-Crouch converted to the safety position, recording 25 tackles and 2 passes defended.
+He played in eight games, starting seven, as a safety for the Sea Devils during the 2005 NFL Europe season, recording 23 tackles on defense, two tackles on special teams, and two pass breakups.
+He was released by the Chiefs on June 7, 2005.

 CFL

 Crouch's opportunity to play quarterback at the professional level finally came when he signed with the Toronto Argonauts of the Canadian Football League on February 15, 2006 as a quarterback.
 (The Argonauts had owned his CFL rights for several years.)
 In his inaugural CFL season Crouch eventually became the fourth-string quarterback in Toronto, behind Damon Allen, Michael Bishop, and Spergon Wynn.
 On July 22, 2006, Crouch made his regular season CFL debut against the Saskatchewan Roughriders in Regina, Saskatchewan.
 Coming in at the start of the second half following an injury to Wynn, Crouch sealed the win for Toronto with solid play, including a 94-yard pass completion to Arland Bruce III.
+Overall, he dressed in seven games for the Argonauts during the 2006 season, completing six of 13 passes for 127 yards and one interception.

 In 2007 Crouch was expected to battle Michael Bishop, Damon Allen, Mike McMahon and Tom Arth for the Argos' starting quarterback position, but he eventually faltered because of injury.
 He began the season on the nine-week disabled list.
 After coming off the disabled list, Crouch was released by the Argonauts on September 6, 2007.